Budgeting for Beginners

 Living on a low income is really tough but things can and do turn around really quickly.
 I really hope you don’t have long to wait!

-Budgeting for Irregular Income
+Budgeting for Beginners with Irregular Income

 When you don’t have a set salary coming in on a regular basis budgeting can get a bit tricky.
 This is the technique I’ve used to manage my budget for my irregular business consulting income and it might help you to do the same.